LordDemonos/Quarm.Guide/README.md

 ![ChangeButton_ZealOptions](/img/step4/ChangeButton_ZealOptions.png)

 However Zeal does not come with user interface files for every Zeal feature and your game chat window will show errors when playing.
 These are not harmful to your gameplay experience and can be ignored.
-EverQuest will identify which files are missing or broken and attempt to load them from the deafault folder instead.
+EverQuest will identify which files are missing or broken and attempt to load them from the default folder instead.

 ![uierrors](/img/step4/uierrors.png)